apache/sedona/docs/community/rule.md

 * Unit Tests to demonstrate code correctness and allow this to be maintained going forward.
 In the case of bug fixes the unit test should demonstrate the bug in the absence of the fix (if any).
 Unit Tests can be JUnit test or Scala test.
 Some Sedona functions need to be tested in both Scala and Java.
 * Updates on corresponding Sedona documentation if necessary.

-Code contributions must include a Apache 2.0 license header at the top of each file.
+Code contributions must include an Apache 2.0 license header at the top of each file.

 ## Develop a document contribution